 Clare Weiss Emerging Artist Award

-Clare Weiss (1966-2010) was the Public Art Curator for New York City’s Department of Parks & Recreation.
-During her tenure she curated more than 100 outdoor public art installations throughout the city and organized complex, thought-provoking and visually compelling thematic exhibitions for the Arsenal Gallery.
+Clare Weiss (1966-2010) was the Public Art Curator for NYC Parks.
+During her tenure, she curated more than 100 outdoor public art installations throughout the city and organized complex, thought-provoking, and visually compelling thematic exhibitions for the Arsenal Gallery.
 Clare’s passion, humanity, energy, courage, and collaborative zeal were valued by all who knew her.

-The Clare Weiss Emerging Artist Award is granted annually to one emerging artist who submits the most compelling proposal for an outdoor sculpture in a New York City park.
-The location changes annually and is determined based on the site’s visibility and proximity within a neighborhood underserved by public art.
+The Clare Weiss Emerging Artist Award is granted to one emerging artist who submits the most compelling proposal for an outdoor sculpture in a New York City park.
+The grantee receives an award of $10,000 to create their proposed artwork.
+This award was made possible with support from Janet and John Koehne.